dali-lab/dali-challenges/README.md

 * [Render](https://render.com)
 * [Netlify](https://www.netlify.com/)
 * [Surge](https://surge.sh)

-And don't hesitate to swing by Help Hours with any questions!
+...and don't hesitate to swing by Help Hours with any questions!

 ## DALI Challenges 🏃‍♂️
 We have three different dev tracks at DALI: web and mobile development, AR/VR development, and data science.
 Each of them has its own challenge options, which you can see below.